LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/exercises/fileread/README.md

 Philly Cheesesteak
 ```

-Program usage should look like this:
+Program usage should look something like this:

 ```nohighlight
 $ ./displayMenu exampleMenu.txt